 - Repeat the process for John and Jane, but using the Editor and Administrator role for them.
 When you’ve finished, your user accounts page will look like this:

 Please note: these roles are only examples.
 If you already have a busy WordPress site with people in these roles, my advice would be to use PublishPress to create new user groups for this tutorial.

 Now we’re going to control what each user role can and cannot do.
 If you’re new to WordPress, we have some guides to the basic WordPress permissions:

 - What Permissions do Contributors Have in WordPress?

 - What Permissions Do Authors Have in WordPress?

 - What Permissions do Editors Have in WordPress?

-The Permissions add-on is on way you can customize the default permissions.
+The Permissions add-on is the way you can customize the default permissions.
 This add-on controls which statuses are available to which user roles.